Advertisement

 • easy to keep clean.

-Drains are selected based on two basic parameters:
+DRAINS Drains are selected on the basis of two key parameters:

-• the amount of wastewater discharged (selection of the appropriate drain diameter and upper part size),
+• the volume of wastewater discharged (selection of the appropriate drain diameter and top section size),

-• size, type and intensity of load (the load-bearing element is a grate, which, depending on its type and height, will transfer the specified load).
+• the size, type and intensity of the load (the load-bearing element is a grating which, depending on its type and height, will support the specified load).

-• Bodies – their round shape limits the accumulation of dirt and ensures easy removal.
-Welded areas are properly ground to eliminate sharp edges.
-This
+• Bodies – the round shape minimises the accumulation of dirt and ensures it can be easily removed.
+Welded joints are properly ground to eliminate sharp edges.

-prevents the possibility of injury during installation or cleaning.
+This prevents the risk of injury during installation or cleaning.

 • Grates – available in various shapes, sizes and finishes.
-Grates are selected according to the load class and installation location of the drain.
-We offer the following types of grates: lattice – non-slip, ladder, plate and sheet metal – perforated.
+We select grates based on the load class and the installation location of the drain.
+We offer the following types of grates: mesh – non-slip, ladder, plate and sheet metal – perforated.

-• Settling baskets – recommended for use in cases where there are large amounts of solid contaminants in the discharged sewage.
+• Sedimentation baskets – their use is recommended where there are large quantities of solid contaminants in the effluent.

-• Strainer baskets – used in the case of small amounts of solid contaminants.
+• Strainers – used where there are small amounts of solid contaminants.

-• Siphons – characterised by high functionality and simple operation.
-They provide easy access to the sewer pipe, quick cleaning and the ability to check the tightness of the installation.
+• Traps – characterised by high functionality and ease of use.
+They provide easy access to the sewer pipe, quick cleaning and the ability to check the system for leaks.

 INSTALLATION OF ONE-PIECE DRAINS

-1. The sewer connection should be brought to the appropriate height.
+1. The drain connection must be installed at the correct height.

-2. Place the drain in the drain pipe socket so that the top of the drain is 1-2 mm below the top layer of the floor.
+2. Place the drain in the socket of the drainpipe so that the top of the drain is 1–2 mm below the top layer of the floor.

 3. Fill the space with concrete.

-4. When concreting, do not allow the top of the drain to narrow, and remember to fill hard-to-reach areas thoroughly with concrete.
+4. When concreting, ensure that the top of the drain outlet is not narrowed; also ensure that hard-to-reach areas are thoroughly filled with concrete.

-1. We begin installation by embedding the lower part of the drain in the structural layers of the ceiling.
-The lower part should be embedded in a 15–20 [mm] recess to ensure proper drainage of condensation from the horizontal insulation to the drain.
+1. We begin the installation by embedding the lower section of the drain into the structural layers of the ceiling.
+The lower section should be embedded in a recess of 15–20 [mm] to ensure that condensation from the horizontal waterproofing drains properly into the drain.

-2. We install damp-proof insulation for the ceiling and secure it with the pressure ring of the lower part.
+2. We install the damp-proofing for the ceiling and secure it using the lower section’s clamping ring.

 3. The next step is to position and level the upper part of the drain at the specified elevation.
-The edge of the upper part of the drain should be 1-2 [mm] below the floor surface.
+The top edge of the drain should be 1–2 [mm] below the floor surface.

-4. Once the upper part has been stabilised, the remaining floor layers can be installed.
+4. Once the upper part has been secured, you can proceed to lay the remaining floor layers.

 5. Fill the space with concrete.

-6. When concreting, do not allow the top of the drain to narrow, and remember to thoroughly fill hard-to-reach areas with concrete.
+6. When concreting, ensure that the top opening of the drain is not narrowed; also ensure that hard-to-reach areas are thoroughly filled with concrete.

 https://att.eu/produkty/wpusty-mini-nierdzewne/